VerifyTests/Verify.Http/readme.md

 ## Enable

-Enable at any point in a test using `VerifyTests.Recoding.Start()`.
+Enable at any point in a test using `VerifyTests.Recording.Start()`.

 ## Converters